a2stuff/a2d/res/notes/testplan.md

 Repeat for each field:
  * Type a printable character.
    * Should insert a character at caret, unless invalid in context or length limit reached.
-Length limits are:
+Limits are:
-     * File name: 15 characters
+     * File name: 15 characters; only alpha, numeric, and period accepted; only alpha at start
      * Shortcut name: 14 characters
    * Mouse cursor should be hidden until moved.
    * Test with caret at start, in middle, and at end of the string.